-Description: Collaborate with partners and landowners to prioritize and implement BMPs.
+Description: The Estuary Program collaborates with partners and landowners to prioritize and implement best management practices (BMPs).
 A range of BMPs will be completed including improvements to gully erosion areas, roads, fencing, culverts, and others.
-Install fencing along riparian corridors to limit grazing.
-Support Cuesta College's sustainable agriculture program to install a water tank, interior fencing, and complete road improvements.
+Installing fencing along riparian corridors to limit grazing is another tool to protect habitats.
+Our program will provide support to a project to store rainwater and high flow capture to offset riparian well use at Cal Poly Beef Center.
+Funding may be used for cultural resources, designs, implementation, or repairs for rainwater harvesting projects.

 Leads, Partners, and Roles: CSLRCD will be the lead for implementing BMPs and riparian fencing on private lands.
-Cuesta College will be the lead for improvements to the sustainable agriculture program.
+As the landowner and land manager, Cal Poly is a project partner.
 The Estuary Program will serve a partner role, providing funding and technical input for these efforts.

-Anticipated Output(s) or Deliverables(s): A description of task will be provided in the semiannual progress report provided to the EPA.
+Anticipated Output(s) or Deliverables(s): A description of activities will be provided in the semi-annual progress report provided to the EPA.

 Estimated Milestones: Implementation of a range of BMPs in the Los Osos watershed.
 Anticipated Long-term Outcome(s): Work with landowners to maintain BMPs so that they continue to be effective.

-Furthering of sustainable agricultural practices education for community college students.
-CCMP Action Plan: BMP-1 (Agricultural and Grazing BMPs), BMP-2 (Rural Roads Erosion), BMP-5 (Support BMPs by private landowners and municipalities), ECR-2 (Riparian Corridors), ECR-9 (Regional and National Collaboration), EO-4 (Formal Education Programs) How the project/activity supports the CWA: Addressing diffuse, nonpoint sources of pollution.
+CCMP Action Plan: BMP-1 (Agricultural and Grazing BMPs), BMP-2 (Rural Roads Erosion), BMP-5 (Support BMPs by private landowners and municipalities), ECR-2 (Riparian Corridors), ECR-9 (Regional and National Collaboration), EO-4 (Formal Education Programs)

+How the project/activity supports the CWA: Addressing diffuse, nonpoint sources of pollution.
 Protecting coastal waters through the National Estuary Program.